-The CCHA must terminate assistance if any family member fails to sign and submit any consent form they are required to sign for a reexamination.
+The CCHA must terminate assistance if any family member fails to sign and submit any consent form they are required to sign for a regular or interim reexamination.
 See Chapter 7 for a complete discussion of consent requirements.

 Failure to Document Citizenship [24 CFR 982.552(b)(4) and [24 CFR 5.514(c)]